GooseOb/taraskevizer/README.md

 ## tarF

-Difference between an input and an output word.
+Difference between the input and the output word.

 ```html
 <tarF>this_part_of_word_is_fixed</tarF>